Seneca-BSA/bsa/docs/aig240/lab3.md

 ## Lab Exercise ([Project 1](project1.md))

-1. Write a new controller (C++ or Python) for turtlesim that replace `turtle_teleop_key`.
+1. Write a new controller (C++ or Python) for turtlesim that replaces `turtle_teleop_key`.
 Since the turtlesim node is the subscriber in this example, you’ll only need to write a single publisher node.

     Create a new package called `lab3_turtlesim`.
 You can create a new workspace called `lab3_ws` or use your existing workspace.